jaehwan0518/myLegendRpgGame/README.md

 To capture a grand and atmospheric feeling for the introduction sequence instead, I revised my prompt and asked the LLM to generate an ASCII art of a castle with bats flying around it.
 Thanks to this adjustment, I successfully applied a wonderful castle imagery to the game's opening title screen.

 I first drafted the entire content of the README.md file in Korean and utilized the LLM to translate it into English.
 Additionally, during the documentation process, I asked the prompt, "Is there a way to change the font size or add lines under the main titles in the editor window?"
-In response, the LLM taught me how to use the `#` symbol for headers and `---` for horizontal lines.
+In response, the LLM taught me how to use the '*', `#` symbol and `---`.